-Sound one of the key aspects you need to balance the equation when it comes to filming those mouth opening YouTube videos.
+Sound is one of the key aspects you need to balance the equation when it comes to filming those mouth-opening YouTube videos.
 Like we’ve said before, poor sound is often more noticeable than poor video quality.
 That’s why we’ve put together this list where we look at the best mics for YouTube videos.

 Fortunately, the advancement in technology has done a lot for the area of audio.
 As well as now being able to easily get our hands on cameras that shoot brilliant 1080p HD and 4K video quality, for a very reasonable price we can now get solid audio options for YouTube videos.

 Microphones for YouTube videos come in all different shapes and sizes to get that sound quality you have been fantasizing about.
 We’re going to cover a range of affordable price points in this list, and what you choose depends largely on the kind of YouTube videos you are aiming at.

 Selecting the best YouTube microphone comes with a frequently asked question which is: What kind of YouTube videos?
 This is definitely the most important question that must be discussed before reaching for a vlogging microphone.

 We’ll discuss the answer to this question throughout the article and we’ll start by outlining some of the classifications for the various YouTube microphones out there.
 After all, don’t you get a little confused you see all the jargon when searching for the best YouTube microphone?

 The best mics for YouTube can be classified into one of the following categories: